 Many small financial advisory firms don’t have a Human Resources Department.
 So when it comes time to seek out, hire, train, and develop employees, those tasks usually fall to the owner.
 They must figure out where to find candidates, what to ask in an interview, how much to pay, how to set up a training plan, and how to keep them engaged and motivated.
 That research takes valuable time away from the owner’s other obligations and productivity.

-The market for financial services practices has changed.
-20 years ago, people didn’t see resale value in a financial planning practice.
-When an advisor retired, they just hoped they’d find someone who would agree to take over their book.
-As the industry matured, however, sales started taking place.
+The market for wealth management firms has dramatically changed.
+20 years ago, people didn’t see resale value in these businesses.
+When an advisor retired, they hoped they’d find someone who would agree to take over their book.
+As the industry matured, sales slowly started taking place.
 It wasn’t easy – there were no standards for valuation or deal terms, no strategies for client retention, few financing options, and concerns about liability.

-These days, those issues have mostly been resolved, providing for a real marketplace and more competitive prices for practices.
-It’s a seller’s market, and in our open marketplace sellers often field 50 or more inquiries for every practice listing.
-Practices are being purchased by regional and national firms, RIAs, banks, and private equity groups.
-There are many more options for an advisor upon retirement than existed 20 years ago.
+These days, those issues have mostly been resolved, providing for a real marketplace and more competitive deal terms for businesses.
+It’s a seller’s market, and in our open marketplace sellers often field 75 or more inquiries for a listing.
+Practices are being purchased by synergistic partner firms that are aligned from principles, staff and client standpoint.
+There are many more options for an advisor than existed 20 years ago.

 EXPLORING YOUR OPTIONS

-What if you receive an unsolicited inquiry–either a letter in the mail, an office visit, or a phone call?
-If your business plans do not include selling, you could file the offer away for the future in a file that may well include other such letters.
-On the other hand, maybe the offer sparks your interest to learn more about what options you have in the marketplace.
+Every firm I have talked with in the last year – both large and small -- has received inquiries and offers If your business plans do not include selling, you could file the offer away for the future in a file that may well include other such letters.
+On the other hand, maybe the offer sparks your interest to learn more about what options you have in the current marketplace.
 Selling what you have built can be a good strategy when the time and circumstances are right.